 Archaeological Research Collection of Tallinn University

 In the old town buildings, we house the Archaeological Research Collection.
 The buildings also host the employee offices, laboratories and the archaeological museum.

-The TU Archaeological Research Collection is a state asset with a history reaching back into the 1830s.
+The TLU Archaeological Research Collection is a state asset with a history reaching back into the 1830s.
 The collection holds item collections (~1,3 million findings), numismatic and precious metal item collections (~106,000 coins and ~1300 metal items); archaeoosteology collections (human, animal, bird and fish bones, ~42,000 sets); archaeological archives or the document and book collections, which include manuscripts.

 The exposition compiled from these collections, called the archaeological museum, gives an overview of ancient history of Estonia and introduces the archaeological research conducted in Estonia.

 Telephone: +372 4720 240

 Tallinn University Haapsalu College is a higher education institute, which turns the resort town of Haapsalu into a university town and allowa access to higher education in novel and unique areas of study in Estonia.

 |Pikk 40, Rakvere